GuytuProjects/DIY-3D-Print-Robotic-Arm-Tutorial/README.md

 This is a step by step how to tutorial for creating 3d printed robotic arm that outputs 1,2,3,4,and 5 fingers

 ## The Results!
-  [photo of the arm fully functioning]
+  [Video of the arm fully functioning]

 ## Introduction
   This tutorial is to help people who are interested in creating a robotic for fun or for an educational opportunity.